- Nov 20, 2018

 You can choose to disable the Gutenberg editor and install the Classic editor plugin, if you want to maintain the same editing experience you’re used to.
 However, it’s still important to know how the Gutenberg editor will affect your site, as it may create conflicts even before you get a chance to disable it.

-4 Steps to Take Before Updating to WordPress 5.0
+4 Steps to Take Before Your WordPress 5.0 Update

 Especially since the Gutenberg editor is such a huge change, we recommend taking some precautions before you update your site.
 In the next few sections, we’ll guide you through four steps you can take to safely prepare your site for WordPress 5.0.